-How does the information you produce help to create a better sales strategy?
 Database and knowledge management: the information gathered from customers, products and competitors should be stored in an organized, simple and integrated repository.
 Salesforce needs to be able to use and create databases to store information and generate knowledge from it It will measure the awareness they have about the task they perform, they either know, do not know or partially know the impact whiting the sales organization.
 This shows the effectiveness of their tasks within the organization.
-What is your perception of repetitive tasks?
-What percentage represent in your week?
 If a repetitive task takes over the day of a sales ops.
 They have a higher chance to be automated so they would focus on other important tasks.
-It will measure what do they think about the repetitive tasks, if they exist or not, how are they and what is the percentage of repetitive job they have What processes would you outsource if you have the power?
-Why?
-If the process could be outsourced, there is a high possibility it could be automated.
-It will measure the processes that clearly seem s either simple, repetitive, dull or not challenging.
-Would you automate rule-based tasks? why?
+It will measure what do they think about the repetitive tasks, if they exist or not, how are they and what is the percentage of repetitive job they have If the process could be outsourced, there is a high possibility it could be automated.
+It will measure the processes that clearly seem's either simple, repetitive, dull or not challenging.
 Perception of automation in the process management.
 It will measure the acceptance sales ops have for automated systems high, medium, low.
-What tasks are impossible to automate?
-Is human interaction need for those tasks?
-How complex it is?
 Mostly cognitive tasks and creation of new knowledge is impossible to automate This will measure according to their experience what tasks are hard to replicate by a computer.
 The complexity could be low medium or high.
-In a scenario where a repetitive task is performed by robots, what tasks do you think sales ops should do?
-Would the effectiveness of the responses increase?
 RPA reduces time spent on repetitive activities, it increases productivity, efficiency and customer relationship quality and improves quality and speed of communication within the organization.
 What other tasks they are able to perform better with this tool.
 How they perceive their work with this tool.
 Easier, harder, more time, less time.
-Would you increase the effectiveness of your role in the sales process with the use of automation tools?
 Automation enables accelerated mobility, productivity, and efficiency of salespersons.
-What other ideas they have to increase the effectiveness, this will measure if the implementation of automated tools would increase, decrease or not have an impact on the sales ops.
+What other ideas they have to increase the effectiveness, this will measure if the implementation of automated tools would increase, decrease or not have an impact on the sales ops. information gathered from customers, products and competitors should be stored in an organized, simple and integrated repository.
+Salesforce needs to be able to use and create databases to store information and generate knowledge from it If a repetitive task takes over the day of a sales ops.
+They have a higher chance to be automated so they would focus on other important tasks.
+If the process could be outsourced, there is a high possibility it could be automated.
+Perception of automation in the process management.
+Mostly cognitive tasks and creation of new knowledge is impossible to automate